trodrigues/hubot-daily-update/README.md

 `hubot get all daily updates for X days ago` - Gets all daily updates for all users for X days ago

+`hubot remove daily updates on <YYYY-MM-DD> by <username>` - Removes all updates on a given date by a given user

+`hubot remove daily updates by <username>` - Removes all updates by a given user

+`hubot remove daily updates for room` - Removes all updates for the current room

 ## Installation via NPM

 Run the following command to install this module as a Hubot dependency